opus1993/pubrepo/content/post/Chicago R Collaborative 2020/index.md

 [Adam Austin](https://twitter.com/just_add_data) hosted an open conversation on enterprise communities of practice.
 Some of the high points:

->How do you motivate yourself and your peers to learn more and keep up with development? **Find an accountability buddy!** to keep on track and draw from their expertise
+>How do you motivate yourself and your peers to learn more and keep up with development? **Find an accountability buddy** to keep on track and draw from their expertise

->Advocacy and teaching go together.
+>**Advocacy and teaching** go together.
 Make your business partners look like heroes

 >Save $$$ by reducing dependencies on legacy/licensed software

->Foster inclusivity.
+>Foster **inclusivity**.
 Welcome newcomers and beginners to empower them, and provide resources for learning

->Encourage development of junior staff on general topics, like how do you give an effective presentation.
-Note that even engaged audience members won't look super enthusiastic -- ignore the gloomy stares and focus on your message.
-Engage the audience early and often
+>Encourage development of junior staff on general topics, like how to give an effective presentation.
+Even engaged audience members won't look super enthusiastic.
+Ignore the gloomy stares and focus on your message. **Engage the audience early and often**

->The bar for meaningful contributions is lower than you think it is.
-Imposter syndrome might intimidate you, but you surely have something valuable that someone needs to hear, no matter how trivial it feels to you
+>The bar for meaningful contributions is lower than you think it is. **Imposter syndrome** might intimidate you, but you surely have something valuable that someone needs to hear, no matter how trivial it feels to you

->Encourage people to pay it forward.
+>Encourage people to **pay it forward**.
 When they learn something new and exciting, ask them to mentor others around them.
 This scales knowledge and solidifies the mentors' understanding of what they know

 >**Be accessible**.
 Have a resource for asking and answering questions, such as slack, teams, etc. Build a network of experts who can help new users troubleshoot and resolve problems

 >Be sensitive that newcomers will have to learn on their free time.
 They still have to produce "real work" while learning on the side.
 They'll need a lot of support!

 >How do you KEEP people engaged?
-They have to see the value.
-Learning any new tool is HARD and that's okay, but people will need motivation to keep them going when it seems too hard.
-They have to have a powerful end goal to keep them going
+They have to see the value. **Learning any new tool is HARD** and that's okay, but people will need motivation to keep going when it seems too hard.
+They have to have powerful end goals to keep them going

 **Book Recommendation:**
 [Cultivating Communities of Practice](https://www.amazon.com/Cultivating-Communities-Practice-Etienne-Wenger/dp/1578513308)